All events Concert

 Scriabin Piano Concerto

-Perhaps the most gifted classical pianist of our time, Evgeny Kissin plays not one but three rarely-performed jewels of the piano concerto repertoire.
+Perhaps the most gifted classical pianist of our time, Evgeny Kissin takes centre stage with two rarely-performed jewels of the piano concerto repertoire.

 Admired – even venerated – as the heir of the great Russian piano tradition, Kissin has an impressive list of awards, firsts and ‘youngest-evers’ to his name, including a Grammy for his recording of Prokofiev piano concertos with the Philharmonia.

-Prokofiev’s concerto, like its composer, is bright and daring.
-He chose to perform it in a competition at the St Petersburg Conservatory, reasoning that the jury “simply would not be able to judge whether I was playing it well or not”.
+Prokofiev’s Piano Concerto, like its composer, is bright and daring.
+Kissin chose to perform it in a competition at the St Petersburg Conservatory, reasoning that the jury “simply would not be able to judge whether I was playing it well or not”.
 His chutzpah paid off, and he won the competition – his prize was a grand piano.

 Scriabin said that he wrote the piano part of his concerto in just a week.
 Yearning and poetic, it follows in the footsteps of Chopin, but points firmly in the direction of Scriabin’s journey into radical, almost mystical individuality.